tansaku/webserver_log_parser/README.md

 Webserver Log Parser is a ruby script that:

-1) Receives a log as argument e.g.:
+1) Receives a log file as argument e.g.:

 ```
 ./parser.rb webserver.log